Inside Kunal · a private inquiry

 The test: does each month of building make desire clearer?
 If output grows while the answer gets blurrier, motion may be anesthesia.

-Chapter VIII · The signal called boredom
+Chapter VII · The signal called boredom

 A clue, from the real data